Neuroimmunology

 • The average life expectancy for individuals with Prader-Willi syndrome is 29.4 years. |

-Overall mortality rates in children and young adults are much higher in Prader-Willi syndrome than in the general population.
-Butler and colleagues report that the average life expectancy for individuals with Prader-Willi syndrome is 29.4 years, with a 20% mortality rate by 20 years of age, 50% by 29 years of age, 75% by 42 years of age, and 99% by 60 years of age (22).
-Death in childhood was more likely due to respiratory failure or aspiration; in adults the most common causes of death were cardiac disease, pulmonary thromboembolism, accidents, and sepsis (22).
+Overall mortality rates in children and young adults are much higher in Prader-Willi syndrome compared to the general population or controls with intellectual disability.
+Butler and colleagues report that the average life expectancy for individuals with Prader-Willi syndrome is 29.4 years, with a 20% mortality rate by 20 years of age, 50% by 29 years of age, 75% by 42 years of age, and 99% by 60 years of age (20).
+Death in childhood was more likely due to respiratory failure or aspiration; in adults the most common causes of death were respiratory failure, cardiac disease, pulmonary thromboembolism, accidents, sepsis, and gastric causes (20; 134).
+Males with Prader-Willi syndrome are more likely to die of presumed hyperphagia-related accidents or cardiopulmonary factors than females (141).

 The patient, a boy aged 9, was the product of a term gestation that was uncomplicated except for the detection of oligohydramnios at 36 weeks.
 Cardiac decelerations occurred during labor, prompting an emergency cesarean section.
 Birth weight was 2.87 kg with Apgar scores of 6 and 7 at one minute and 5 minutes, respectively.
 The baby was given oxygen but required no further resuscitative efforts.
 He was noted to be markedly hypotonic and fed poorly.
 There was no muscle weakness or wasting, and tendon reflexes were brisk.
 The testes were undescended, and the scrotum was underdeveloped; otherwise, there were no obvious dysmorphic features.